 Cecilia.
 A young Indian girl is trafficked from her village to Delhi and is found dead under mysterious circumstances.
 Her mother, a poor housemaid, embarks on a journey with her filmmaker employers to discover what happened.
 Facing corruption and threats at every turn, the trio are determined to get the traffickers involved behind bars.
 Along the way they discover the case is by no means unique.
 Watch on Amazon Video.

 Born Into Brothels.
 Two documentary filmmakers chronicle their time in Sonagchi, Calcutta and the relationships they developed with children of prostitutes who work the city's notorious red light district.
+(Link forthcoming)

 Girl Model.
 A documentary on the modeling industry's 'supply chain' between Siberia, Japan, and the U.S., told through the experiences of the scouts, agencies, and a 13-year-old model.